 Okay, that's very interesting.
 But how do I make it work?

-First, we can target these customers with different targeting mechanisms that are available to you – for example, in online marketing.
+First, we can address these customers with different targeting mechanisms that are available to you – for example, in online marketing.
 We can look for customers with specific demographic and occupational profiles, such as a high household income or more affluent ZIP codes, or a specific occupational situation.

 Research confirmed that consumers are more likely to have a high sense of power when they feel higher in an (organizational or societal) hierarchy.